mbm-rafal/RBAC/README.md

 Based on the [Bican/Roles](https://github.com/romanbican/roles/) Package.

+### Fork for what ?

+Implementing 3rd and 4th level of RBAC with features:

+- Policies

 ### So whats Different?

 The difference is how [Inheritance](#inheritance) work.
 With Bican/Roles, permissions are inherited based on your highest `role level`.